berkaygunduzz/atdmc/README.md

 <img src="./Screenshots/example.png" width="400" />

 When you're done, just click 'Finish'.
 Mapping screen will close and you will find a JSON file which is your map.
 You can continue making maps with main screen.

+## Issues and Contributing

+### Issues

+If you have some issues or suggests, you can create issues with that format:

+- For app crashes, add `[CRASH]` to your issue title and tell what you do, what happened and what is error message
+- For bugs, add `[BUG]` to your issue title head and tell what you do and what happened
+- For editing app, add `[PERMISSION]` to your issue title and tell what do you want to do
+- For suggest features, add `[FEATURE]` to your issue title and tell what do you suggest
+- For how code works, add `[KNOWLEDGE]` to your issue title and tell what do you want to know
+- For README problems, add `[README]` to your issue title and tell what is problem

+### Contributing

+If you want to change something you can create pull requests with that format:

+- PLEASE APPLY PEP-8 OR IT WON'T BE MERGED
+- PLEASE PULL REQUEST TO BRANCH [`dev`](https://github.com/berkaygunduzz/atdmc/tree/dev)
+- Please follow previous codes and try to not messing codes
+- There is a little probability that your idea won't be merged so please ask permission before for your own good
+- For fixing app crashes, add `[FIX_CRASH]` to your pull request title and tell which crashes did you fixed and how
+- For fixing bugs, add `[FIX_BUG]` to your pull request title head and tell which bugs did you fixed and how
+- For gui changes, add `[CHANGE_GUI]` to your pull request title, tell what did you do and share how  new gui looks like
+- For adding features, add `[ADD_FEATURE]` to your pull request title and tell what did you do
+- For optimizing, add `[OPTIMIZE_CODE]` to your pull request title and tell what did you do and how it effected app with numbers
+- For adding docstrings, add `[ADD_DOCSTRING]` to your pull request title
+- For editing README, add `[EDIT_README]` to your pull request title and tell what did you change and why